-From 2019, two tracks will be available: The pastoral track will prepare students for pastoral ministry and church leadership.
+Two BTh tracks are currently available: The pastoral track will prepare students for pastoral ministry and church leadership.
 This includes study of pastoral theology and counselling and psychology.
-The leadership track will prepare students for leadership of church agencies and other Christian organisations.
+The development track will prepare students for leadership of church agencies and other Christian organisations.
 This includes management, business and entrepreneurial skills.
 The majority of the courses (85 percent) will be the same for both tracks.